andrewbaxter/spaghettinuum/readme.md

 Having an such an identity is important, but despite regulations the DNS system locks you in to all sorts of abuse:

-- Paying large amounts of money to rent seeking middlemen
+- Paying increasingly large amounts of money to rent seeking middlemen

 - Keep paying or lose everything